-The extra burden of non-billable time can be especially trying when a client has a strict deadline that must be met.
+The extra burden of non-billable time can be especially tiring when a client has a strict deadline that must be met.
 It's not uncommon for employees to have to work overtime or skip lunch breaks just to get their billable work done.

-Non-billable work means lower profits and higher labor costs.
+Non-billable work also means lower profits and higher labor costs.
 When your employees spend most of their time on non-billable activities, it's hard to grow your business without adding more people (which increases fixed costs).

 Failing to meet billable hours targets also spells slower growth.
 If you don't have enough billable resources to keep up with new clients or projects that come in the door, you'll need to turn down business which will slow growth.